Classic Rogue DPS Spec, Builds, and Talents

 Relentless Strikes is a strong choice that the swords build uses.
 The sword build does end up using more finishers in a fight than the dagger version does, thanks to the lower Energy cost of Sinister Strike as opposed to Backstab, and the talent Ruthlessness allows them to take advantage of this talent more effectively than dagger Rogue.

 Cold Blood is run in the PvP build for Rogues and is best used to guarantee a critical hit on your Eviscerate.
+This talent is very powerful for PvE as well in the Seal Fate Dagger build.

 Improved Sinister Strike nets you a total Energy cost reduction of 5, allowing you to cast more Sinister Strikes in a fight.
 This is a staple when it comes to the sword build for Rogues.